MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

    Default Gateway . . . . . . . . . :

 ```
-Now that the container has been modified, exit the remote PSSession by typing `exit` and stop the container using the `Stop-Container` command.
+Now that the container has been modified, exit the remote PSSession by typing <b>exit</b> and stop the container using the <b>Stop-Container</b> command.
 When these commands have completed, you will be back in control of the container host.

 ```powershell
 exit